• Home

 At the moment, the PhilHealth member portal doesn’t offer the ability to update your membership data online.
 What you can do instead is to fill out the PMRF and email it to PhilHealth, who will then update your information on your behalf.

-Don’t worry because we’ll guide you through the steps in updating your PhilHealth MDR online, from downloading the PMRF to submitting it via email.
+Don’t worry because I’ll guide you through the steps in updating your PhilHealth MDR online, from downloading the PMRF to submitting it via email.

 Step 1: Download and Print the PMRF